 Coconut, vanilla, and chocolate combine in this healthy holiday cookie recipe.
-These dark chocolate snowball cookies are easy to make, and are vegan and paleo.
+These dark chocolate snowball cookies are easy to make, as well as vegan and paleo.
 They’re so good, you’ll want to make them well beyond the holidays.

 Coconut milk is a great dairy-free milk alternative and it adds creaminess to any dish.